-Funded by the U.S. Agency for International Development (USAID), Suaahara is an integrated nutrition project that works in 41 underserved districts in Nepal to improve the health and well-being of the Nepali people by focusing on the nutritional status of women and children under-two years of age.
+Suaahara was an integrated nutrition project that works in 41 underserved districts in Nepal.
+The project improves the health and well-being of the Nepali people by focusing on the nutritional status of women and children under the age of two years.

-- Bhanchhin Aama (Mother knows best) integrated nutrition communication platform and campaign for mass and community media.
+In close coordination with Nepal government, the team created the Bhanchhin Aama (Mother knows best) radio drama.
+The program served as the basis for a campaign for mass and community media.
 Bhanchhin Aama is a trusted, knowledgeable friendly mother-in-law character who models and promotes positive behavior change.
-Campaign elements include:

 Campaign elements included: